 Bulk vs. Air vs. Dust Asbestos Testing

-Dust samples are collected when trying to determine the asbestos content of dust in a property.
-This testing is done when trying to evaluate past abatement projects or to evaluate construction-dust coming from a neighboring property.
+Dust samples are collected using methods similar to TEM air sampling in order to determine the asbestos content of dust in a property.
+This testing is commonly done when trying to evaluate past abatement projects or to evaluate construction-dust coming from a neighboring property.
+For example, we have found high levels of asbestos in dust following a DIY abatement project done over a year prior.

-For more information, check out our blog post on testing for asbestos.
+For more information, check out our blog post How Do You Test for Asbestos?

 What sets us apart?

 In the environmental asbestos industry, there are two distinct areas of expertise: consulting and abatement.
 At Indoor Science we only offer consulting services for inspections and testing.
 We view the practice of working on both sides of the industry as a conflict of interest.
-We highly recommend using a third party company with no financial ties to an abatement firm to conduct inspections and post-abatement air testing (“asbestos clearance testing”).
+We highly recommend using a third party company (like Indoor Science) with no financial ties to an abatement firm to conduct inspections and post-abatement air testing (“asbestos clearance testing”).
+You may find that companies performing asbestos abatement will offer very cheap asbestos inspections to get their foot in the door.
+But beware… they make their money on abatement and may expand the scope of work beyond what is actually needed.

 What does it cost?

-Give us a call at (312) 920-9393 and describe some basic details about your concerns.
-After talking for a few minutes, we will be able to provide you with a customized quote over the phone.
+Give us a call at (312) 920-9393 or fill out our Get a Quote form and describe some basic details about your concerns.
+With a few details, we will be able to provide you with a customized quote over the phone.
+The pricing depends on the services you would like us to perform such as a full asbestos inspection or simply testing a few materials.